ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 * Single site VMware vCenter Server® instance - An automated provisioning offering that deploys hardware and software in a defined pattern.
 After initial deployment, you must add capacity and additional services to a number of automated workflows as needed.
 For more information, see [vCenter Server overview](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview).
 The types of vCenter Server instances include:
    * Regulated Workloads.
 For more information, see [VMware Regulated Workloads overview](/docs/vmwaresolutions?topic=vmwaresolutions-vrw-overview).
-   * VMware Security and Compliance Readiness Bundle.
+   * Security and Compliance Readiness Bundle.
 For more information, see [Security and Compliance Readiness Bundle overview](/docs/vmwaresolutions?topic=vmwaresolutions-scb-overview).
 * Multisite or location vCenter Server instance - The vCenter Server offering can be deployed in multiple locations to create a multisite or location vCenter Server instance.
 The vCenter Server multisite deployment pattern is two or more instances that are deployed into a common root domain and single sign-on domain with vCenters in Enhanced Link Mode.
 Each site or location has its own NSX-T instance.
 For more information, see [Multisite configuration for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_multisite).

 The vCenter Server multizone offering is now deprecated.
 For more information, see [vCenter Server multizone BOM](/docs/vmwaresolutions?topic=vmwaresolutions-mcv-archi-bom).